-Today’s review is by reader Ed.
+Today’s review, Air Belgium A330-900neo Business class, is by reader Ed.
 I really enjoyed reading about Air Belgium as before Covid they looked like an interesting low cost option for business class.

 Air Belgium is a relatively new airline that has yet to find its flow in the industry.
 Originally planned as a low-cost long-haul carrier, the airline was to fly Brussels Charleroi to Hong Kong in 2018 but was denied overflight permissions of Russia which delayed the start of that service.
 The length of the runway at Charleroi meant departure with reduced payload anyway.

 The airline pivoted successfully to operating wet lease contracts for airlines such as Suriname Airways and BA before starting operations to the Caribbean under their own brand.
 Until recently their fleet has solely comprised of former Finnair A340s but recently the carrier introduced brand new A330-900neos to the fleet.
 The carrier does also operate some A330 freighters on behalf of a French shipping company.